More Playing Tips

 The fake is a motion or step toward the other side of the court.
 The timing is different because you want to give your opponent time to change the shot and make a mistake.
 The fake is nothing more than a positioning and re-positioning of the body on the court.
 It should not be accompanied by actions such as stamping of the feet, waving the arms, yelling or talking to your opponent.
 Such actions would be considered unsportsmanlike and subject to a technical foul during a tournament.

-Poaching is the skill of moving on to your partner’s side of the court to pick off a shot for a winner.
-It is generally done when you partner is still well in back of the no-volley line for some reason.
+Poaching is the skill of moving onto your partner’s side of the court to pick off a shot for a winner.
+It is generally done when your partner is still well in back of the no-volley line.
 When your opponent is at the baseline and sees you up at the no-volley line and your partner in the backcourt, your opponent will usually return to the person that is in the backcourt.
-That is the ideal time that you should poach, especially if your opponent’s shot is a little higher and slower than a drive shot.
-It may not only result in an immediate winner but will keep your opponent guessing the next time.
+That is the ideal time for you to poach, especially if your opponent’s shot is a little higher and slower than a drive shot.
+It may not only result in an immediate winner but keep your opponent guessing the next time.
 If you let high, slow shots pass just a few feet from you just because they are on your partner’s side of the court, then you are doing your opponents a huge favor by letting them get comfortable in making easy shots to the backcourt.

 Poaching is most effective when it is a surprise.
 If your opponent anticipates the poach, he may just hit behind you as you are moving across.
 Be unpredictable.
 Don’t tip your hand too soon.
-Time your move to the moment that your opponent is committed to the shot.
-That is usually a time very close to when the paddle contacts the ball.
+Time your move to the moment that your opponent is committed to the shot, usually just before the paddle contacts the ball.
 Poaching is a bold move that involves some risk, so don’t overdo it.

 The drop shot is one of the most difficult shots to master because the ball has to be hit with just the right amount of touch to travel the required distance.
-But once mastered, it will be one of the most effective weapons in your arsenal.
+But once mastered, it is one of the most effective weapons in your arsenal.
 It is important to remember that a drop shot is an approach shot.
 In other words, it gives you and your partner an opportunity to approach the no-volley line.
 If you make an effective drop shot without following it to the line, then you have wasted an opportunity.
 However, before following the ball to the line, make sure that you have not hit the ball hard enough to give your opponent a slam.
 Hang back just momentarily until you are sure that the ball is not a setup.
-Then move to the line quickly when you see that the ball is on the right trajectory to be an effective drop shot.
+Then, when you see that the ball is on the right trajectory to be an effective drop shot, move to the line quickly.

 Always try to play the lob in the air if possible.
 When you let the ball bounce, you have lost the opportunity to hit the overhead smash.
 And you have given your opponents time to move up to the line because they know that you will not be hitting an overhead.
-There are times when you have to let a lob bounce such as when you lose it in the sun, or don’t have time to get under it, or think that it may bounce out of bounds.
+There are times when you have to let a lob bounce, such as when you lose it in the sun, or don’t have time to get under it, or think that it may bounce out of bounds.
 Other than those times, keep the offensive advantage by hitting the overhead smash.
 And never backpedal to play a lob; turn and run if necessary.

 Watch for those broken links on the other side of the net.
 That creates an opening for you to hit a winner.